gayatrirajgor/SEI-Project-1/README.md

 # Run Jojo Run - A PacMan Game 🎮

+My first project at GA London's Software Engineering Immersive course was to design a grid-based game that would be rendered in the browser using HTML, CSS, and JavaScript.
+The project was to be completed individually in one week.

 This game was deployed via GitHub pages and works best on a desktop with a keyboard.
 [Play the game here!](https://gayatrirajgor.github.io/SEI-Project-1/) 🐶

 ![homepage](assets/homepage.png)